ManasaSubramanian/Internship_Simulator/README.md

 An interactive game that gives you the experience of a software engineering internship on a theme-park ride systems team: real assignments, real deadlines, a paycheck, teammates, presentations and an awards night.

-> Fan-made educational simulation.
+> Educational simulation.
 Not affiliated with, sponsored or endorsed by The Walt Disney Company.
 All characters are fictional.

 ## ▶️ How to play